Kachi lodge Uyuni Bolivia tour

 – Accommodation in luxury dome (DBL or twin bed configuration on request).

 – Full board including snacks, picnics during visits, water, tea, coffee, house wines and spirits.

 – Visits and activities with private guide and car.
 One private English/Spanish speaking guide per dome for the length of the stay (Other languages on request).

 At the end of your stay you can connect to your onward destination.
 Contact us for price info of additional transfer services (other destinations or pick up locations: La Paz, Chilean border, San Pedro de Atacama, Chile, or an evening transfer to Uyuni airport).

 Note: Additional transfers costs includes extra time for car and guide, extra meal at Kachi or on the road and entrance fees if applicable.

 Reference program 3 Days / 2 Nights

-A suggested itinerary is as follows:
+A suggested itinerary for a Kachi lodge Uyuni tour is as follows: